BritWallace/Animal-Shelter-/README.md

 ```

-* Make sure to run your mysql server and open MySql workbench.
 * Open MySql Workbench and login to your server.
 * From your terminal navigate to the <code>Animal.Solution/Animal/</code> folder and run the command <code>dotnet ef database update</code> to create the database from migrations.
 * Now using your IDE navigate into the Animal.Solution/Animal folder and use the command dotnet run to launch the program.